Yehia-Arja/Restaurant-Manager/README.md

 ### Development Flow

-Services follow modular architecture for maintainability and clarity
+- Modular folder structure with feature-based separation
-Validation logic is handled cleanly using Laravel FormRequests and DTOs
+- FormRequests and DTOs for input validation and transformation
-Testing is integrated across backend, mobile, and APIs
+- PHPUnit, Flutter Test, and Postman used across layers
-AI logic and Redis caching are tested in isolation with fakes
+- AI services and Redis caching are unit-tested in isolation
-Formatters and linters ensure consistency across every commit
+- Pint, Dart Format, and ESLint maintain code quality on every commit

 <br><br>